Quiet Workouts For Small Spaces That Will Break A Sweat

 Use a mat

-Not only does an exercise mat provide grip to keep you from slipping in downward dog, but if you live in an apartment building or block of flats, it provides cushioning for floor-based exercises like sit-ups, and helps dampen the sound of any impact.
+Not only does an exercise mat provide grip to keep you from slipping when practising your downward dog, if you live in an apartment building it provides cushioning for floor-based exercises while helping to dampen the sound of your movements.

 Invest in wireless headphones